travis-ci/docs-travis-ci-com/user/customizing-the-build.md

 > Note that safelisting also prevents tagged commits from being built.
 If you consistently tag your builds in the format `v1.3` you can safelist them all with [regular expressions](#Using-regular-expressions), for example `/^v\d+\.\d+(\.\d+)?(-\S*)?$/`.

-If you use both a safelist and a blocklist, the takes safelist takes precedence.
+If you use both a safelist and a blocklist, the safelist takes precedence.
 By default, the `gh-pages` branch is not built unless you add it to the safelist.

 To build _all_ branches: